-4.2 Review
+4.2.
+Investigation

-Post Office will carry out a thorough review before exercising any termination rights.
+Post Office will carry out an investigation before exercising any termination rights.

-Any review will be a fair and unbiased method of considering issues identified.
-The process of review allows Post Office to establish facts and gives the postmaster the opportunity to identify and answer any issues of concern.
+Any investigation will be a fair and unbiased method of investigating issues identified.
+The process of investigation allows Post Office to establish facts and gives the postmaster the opportunity to identify and answer any issues of concern.

-In the review process, the Contract Advisor will seek further information from the postmaster through written correspondence, telephone conversation(s) or face to face meetings (either in person or by electronic means).
+In the investigation process, the Contract Advisor may seek further information from the postmaster through written correspondence, telephone conversation(s) or face to face meetings.

-Post Office will ensure that complete records are kept of all reviews and that any decisions taken in relation to a review are documented in rationale documents.
+Post Office will ensure that complete records are kept of all investigations and that any decisions taken in relation to an investigation are documented in rationale documents.
 Records will be retained in accordance with Post Office's document retention policy.

-Details of the review and the relevant supporting records and information will be shared with the postmaster unless the material is subject to a restriction on disclosure such as:
+Details of the investigation and the relevant supporting records and information will be shared with the postmaster unless the material is subject to a restriction on disclosure such as: